England 2 7 Spain | 1 ties

 England is exceptionally well-connected internationally, primarily through London's Heathrow (LHR) and Gatwick (LGW) airports, which handle millions of passengers annually.
 These airports serve as major global hubs, offering direct flights from nearly every continent.
 For example, a direct flight from New York (JFK) to London (LHR) typically takes around 7 hours, with prices ranging from $600-1000 return.
 Other regional airports like Manchester (MAN) and Edinburgh (EDI) also have good international links, especially within Europe.
 Availability of flights and competitive pricing depend heavily on booking in advance and seasonality, but options are plentiful across various carriers, including premium and budget airlines.

-Spain also boasts excellent international connectivity, with major hubs in Madrid (MAD) and Barcelona (BCN) offering extensive direct routes.
+Spain also has excellent international connectivity, with major hubs in Madrid (MAD) and Barcelona (BCN) offering extensive direct routes.
 From New York (JFK) to Madrid (MAD), a direct flight also takes about 7 hours, with similar price ranges of $600-1000 return.
 Spain is particularly well-served by European low-cost carriers like Ryanair and EasyJet, making internal and intra-European travel very affordable.
 This connectivity extends to popular destinations like Malaga (AGP) and Seville (SVQ), which also receive direct flights from numerous European cities.
 Both countries offer robust international access, making the decision here a tie based on individual starting points and specific flight deals.
 Both destinations are easily accessible from most major international hubs.

 tabiji verdict: